aaronhurt/uuid-test/README.md

 # uuid-test

 Quick UUID package performance testing.
 Look at `bench_test.go` for packages and test cases.
+The formatter and included libs are licensed the same as the original sources.

 ## Results